What is sexual dysfunction?

 - The fear that sexual activity may trigger a severe cardiac event, such as a heart attack.

-- Sexual side effects of medications used to treat cardiovascular disease, particularly hypertension, that include loss of desire, erectile dysfunction, and problems with ejaculation.
+- Sexual side effects of medications used to treat cardiovascular disease—particularly hypertension (high blood pressure)—that include loss of desire, erectile dysfunction and problems with ejaculation.

 Lifestyle changes also can help improve your blood flow and reduce the risk of sexual dysfunction.
 Risk can be reduced if you: